CPAN-Security/security.metacpan.org/presentations/gpw2026-cpansec-update.md

 Note:

-We're on the web, Matrix, Mastodon, IRC, mail and eventually on other places.
+We're on the web, Matrix, Mastodon, IRC, BlueSky, mail and eventually on other places.

 [comment]: # (!!!)